Croatia is one of Europe’s most beautiful coastal countries. It’s easy to fall in love with its coast and the Adriatic’s intoxicating blue color.

 Giancarlo Zigante found a white truffle weighing 1.31 kg (2 lb 8 oz) in a town in Eastern Croatia in 1999 and holds the Guinness World Record of the biggest white truffle.

-The 108 meters high Zagreb Cathedral on Kaptol is the largest building in Croatia.
+The 108 meters tall Zagreb Cathedral on Kaptol is the largest building in Croatia.

 The most famous beach in Croatia is in Bol, which is on the island of Brac.
 The Golden Horn (or Zlatni Rat in Croatan) is known to change in shape and color depending on the wind.

-Do you know any interesting or fun facts about Croatia that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Croatia?
+Share them in the comments below!